Flat Roof Repair: What Commercial Property Owners Need to Know

 Commercial Roof Repair Costs

-Minor Leak Repair
+Minor Flat Roof Repair

 $500 – $2,500

 Patching a single membrane puncture, resealing a flashing joint, or repairing an isolated seam failure.
 Common for small commercial buildings and single-box retail.
-Usually completed in a half-day without disruption to operations.
+Usually completed in a half-day without disruption to business operations.

 Moderate Section Repair